1 Corinthians 2:9-10

 9 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.

-The life and teaching of Jesus turn the world upside down every day.
-The worldly view of power is a way to gain control over others.
-But having all authority in heaven and earth, Jesus chose to serve others.
-He held children in His arms, healed the sick, washed the disciples’ feet, and died on the cross for the sins of the world.
-When we follow Jesus, we receive this same power to serve.
-And are called to be servants of Christ as believers.
-Following His example and serving just as He did.
+“Mark’s Gospel emphasizes Christ’s power as well as his servanthood.
+Jesus’ life and teaching turn the world upside down.
+The world sees power as a way to gain control over others.
+But Jesus, with all authority and power in heaven and earth, chose to serve others.
+He held children in his arms, healed the sick, washed the disciples’ feet, and died for the sins of the world.
+Following Jesus means receiving this same power to serve.
+As believers, we are called to be servants of Christ.
+As Christ served, so we are to serve.”
+(Life Application Study Bible 1653)